Male Scissor-tailed Flycatcher in Flight, White Rock Lake

 See more photos from Bird In Flight

-• Drake Hooded Merganser Lift-off, Reflection
+• Drake Hooded Merganser Taking off

 • High Island Roseate Spoonbill Air Walking